pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

-:meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.extractImage`        PDF only: extract embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`getTextlength`                return string length for a given font & fontsize
+:meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.extractImage`        PDF only: extract embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document.isStream`            PDF only: check whether an :data:`xref` is a stream object :meth:`ImageProperties`              return a dictionary of basic image properties :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`getTextlength`                return string length for a given font & fontsize